 Students need their Ontario Education Number and date of birth to register.
 It is recommended that students use an anonymous username and password when registering.

-To learn more and to register, visit the Board website or https://www.tvomathify.com.
+To learn more and to register, visit the Board website or https://homeworkhelp.ilc.org/.
 This resource is a partnership between the Ministry of Education and TVO's Independent Learning Centre.
-You can also visit the Online Student Tools page on the Board website to find more learning resources.

 HUMAN RIGHTS COMMISSIONER'S OFFICE